| Daily Texan: Hole in the Wall back without fuss Austinites celebrate the reopening of the widely missed music joint

 of world champion barbecue team Texas Original Cookers, houses his

+pits.
 This Thursday will see the return of live music to a place many

 Austinites believe epitomizes the style and spirit of the local